skyellen/robwork-mirror/RobWorkSim/ReadMe.txt

-RWSim is a simulator that
+RWSim is a dynamic simulator package for for RobWork.
+It depends on the RobWork core library and somewhat on RobWorkStudio for GUI and plugins.

-The project is setup into different folders: src - files under src folder is compiled into a library plugin - The plugin folder contain plugins and qt specific libs that will link with the compiled library test - The test folder contain testsrc that will link with the compiled library example - The example folder contains example files that link with the compiled library
+The project is setup into different folders: src - files under src folder is compiled into libaries and plugins test - The test folder contain testsrc that will link with the main library example - The example folder contains example files that show how to use RobWorkSim

 To include extra libraries or includedirectories to all source add it to CMakeLists.txt in the root folder.
 Else add it to the specific CMakeLists.txt folder under the folder src, test, example or plugin.

-Quick HowTo:
+RobWorkSim is installed using cmake

+example:

+Compilation, Win32 MinGW example
+- Copy 'config.cmake.template' to 'config.cmake' and make your configuration
+  if default is not good enough
+- You should make sure to create the build tree from within a subfolder -- create "release" and go to "release"
+-- execute 'cmake -G "MinGW Makefiles" -D CMAKE_BUILD_TYPE=Release ../..'
+-- execute cmakesetup to configure the CACHED variables if needed -- execute make all

+Compilation, Linux GCC example
-- Copy the complete sampleproject folder and rename it to your name of choice.
+- Copy 'config.cmake.template' to 'config.cmake' and make your configuration
-- Edit the CMakeFile in your root folder and make sure the variable Root, RWRoot, RWSRoot is setup correctly.
-Also make sure to rename the project name and if needed add extra includedirs and libraries.
-- When adding source files to your project make sure that you remember to add them in the CMakeLists.txt in the folder where you add the source file
+  if default is not good enough
+- You should make sure to create the build tree from within a subfolder -- create "release" and go to "release"
+-- execute 'cmake -G "Unix Makefiles" -D CMAKE_BUILD_TYPE=Release ../..'
+-- execute ccmake to configure the CACHED variables if needed -- execute make all